-- Verify the job succeeded and the Bintray repository contains the built version.
+- Verify the job succeeded and the packagecloud repository contains the built version.

 The general idea behind the package maintainers' tools is that every operation should not require specific environment to perform it in.
 Therefore a developer is able to build and test a package or to release a new version using just the tools a regular Ralph developer already has.
 This required introducing a few compromises:

 - Everything is done in docker containers to avoid forcing developers to install Ubuntu